wilsonmar/gapi-node/README.md

 Up until recently, short URLs were needed to not waste any of the 140 characters allowed in a single tweet on [Twitter](http://www.twitter.com/).
 Long URLs would be first be shortened using a utility website and then pasted into Twitter.

-But since Twitter now automatically shortens long URLs to their own http://t.co host name, another utility website is really not required.
+But since Twitter now shortens long URLs (to just 22 characters) **automatically** using their own http://t.co host name, another utility website is really not required.
 However, Twitter does add

 PROTIP: